nlnlznlx/data-engineering-zoomcamp-2025/notes/4_analytics.md

 Under _Account settings_ > _Projects_, you may edit the project in order to modify the _Documentation_ field under _Artifacts_; you should see a drop down menu which should contain the job we created which generates the docs.
 After saving the changes and reloading the dbt Cloud website, you should now have a _Documentation_ section in the sidebar.

 p.s.
-You can also use API to trigger dbt run
+You can also use API to trigger dbt to run a job
 ![dbt](images/04_23.png)

 ## Deployment using dbt Core (local)